When will an injunction be obeyed implicitly?

 What is the test for following an injunction?
 (Newfoundland and Labrador, Canada)

-What is the adequacy of damages assessed under the counterclaim?
+What is the impact of s.
+2(b) of the Charter on search warrants?
 (Newfoundland and Labrador, Canada)

-What is the legal test for a stay of motion under NLCA 65?
+What is the test for foreseeability in the analysis of negligence cases?
 (Newfoundland and Labrador, Canada)

-What is the standard of review in a second level appeal?
+What is the test for sentencing in a case of assault?
 (Newfoundland and Labrador, Canada)

 X